naholyr/punch-fix-utf8/README.md

 This will simply `fs.writeFile(…, fs.readFile(…, 'binary'), 'utf8')`.

-To avoid re-encoding to UTF-8 each time you regenerate your pages (which would break your files, again) a `.fix-utf8.done` file is kept in your output directory.
-If file is updated, it will be fixed again.
-If you remove output and generate again, it will be fixed.
-If you just regenerate and file is not touched, it won't be re-encoded.
+To avoid re-encoding to UTF-8 each time you regenerate your pages (which would break your files, again) a file named `.fix_utf8` stores modified paths, and date of modification (so that re-generated files will be re-fixed).
+You can safely delete it only if you regenerate your whole project after that.